patriciatran/LakeTanganyika/README.md

 # Lake Tanganyika
 This is the code used to generate analyses and figures from my preprint on Lake Tanganyika metagenome-assembled genomes.

-Our paper is now published!
-Here is the citation:
+:newspaper: Our paper is now published!Here is the citation:

 **Patricia Q Tran**, Samantha C. Bachand, Peter B McIntyre, Benjamin M Kraemer, Yvonne Vadeboncoeur, Ismael A Kimirei, Rashid Tamatamah, Katherine D McMahon, Karthik Anantharaman.
 "Depth-discrete metagenomics reveals the roles of microbes in biogeochemical cycling in the tropical freshwater Lake Tanganyika" ISME J (2021). https://doi.org/10.1038/s41396-021-00898-x

-_Contact information_: Patricia Tran: ptran5 [at] wisc [dot] edu
+ :email: _Contact information_: Patricia Tran: ptran5 [at] wisc [dot] edu

 Please feel free to email me!

 # Repository Notes
+- Feb 16, 2020: Our BioProject is now publicly available at NCBI GenBank, I have updated the information in the "Genomes" section below.

 - Feb 9, 2020: Our paper is now live.
 The BioProject will be released on NCBI on 02-18.
 Until then, all the MAGs can be found on the OSF server, linked below.

 - November 18, 2020: I have updated the manuscript and files on BioRxiv, and submitted my rounds of revisions.